Links

 Host: psres.net

-This could be chained with Host header attacks like password reset poisoning, web cache poisoning, and gaining access to other virtual hosts.
+This issue can potentially be combined with Host header attacks, such as password reset poisoning or web cache poisoning, to exploit other vulnerabilities or gain unauthorized access to additional virtual hosts.